paleolimbot/tidypaleo/cran-comments.md

-This release fixes a failing check on M1 Mac.
+This release adds a CITATION and updates the Description to reflect the forthcoming publication of a Journal of Statistical Software article.
+The DOI in the CITATION is for a new JSS publication that will be registered after publication on CRAN.

 ## R CMD check results